 CLE Hours: 6 including 6 General, 1 Ethics, 0 Professionalism, 3 Trial Practice

 Jarome Gautreaux is an attorney, professor and author.
-He has practiced in the area of torts and personal injury for 23 years, and he teaches Advanced Torts at Mercer Law School.
-He also is the co-author of Georgia Law of Torts: Trial Preparation and Practice.
+He has practiced in the area of torts and personal injury for 23 years, and he teaches Georgia Civil Practice and Procedure at Mercer Law School, where he has also taught Advanced Torts and Pretrial Advocacy.
+He is also the co-author of Georgia Law of Torts: Trial Preparation and Practice.

 Jarome has tried numerous cases to verdict, and has obtained multi- million dollar verdicts and settlements.
 He has also authored numerous publications covering such topics as trial practice, evidence, torts, and persuasion.
 He served as a federal law clerk in Illinois prior to starting his private practice of law.